Smart borrowers are always looking for opportunities to save money on student loan payments. One common reader question looks something like this:

 The detail that is usually left out in these stories is that the borrower in question was way behind on their loans and severely in default.

-In this limited circumstance, lenders are willing to play lets make a deal.
+In this limited circumstance, lenders are willing to play let’s make a deal.
 Why?
 They may realize that this is a debt they may never collect on.
-If they are faced with the option of X dollars today or possibly zero dollars in the future, they will take X dollars today.
+If they have the option of X dollars today or possibly zero dollars in the future, they will take X dollars today.

-If you are caught up on your student loans, your lender knows there is a relatively low probability that they will not be able to collect the debt in full… so why would the negotiate a lower payment?
+If you are caught up on your student loans, your lender knows there is a high probability that they will be able to collect the debt in full… so why would the negotiate a lower payment?

 Beating the system

 There is definitely the temptation to try to get clever, and instead of making payments on your loans, saving the money.
 As time passes, you can amass a huge settlement amount, and your lender can start to get desperate.
 After the loan has been in default for a while or when the lender is on the brink of taking you to court, you then make your offer.

 This approach is incredibly dangerous and could cost you far more money in the long run.

 For starters, it will ruin your credit score.
 While credit score may be just a number, it can mean the difference in owning a house vs. renting.
 It also dictates the interest rate in any loans that you may acquire.
 A good credit score has real financial value, and throwing it away for the chance to save a few bucks is a bad idea.

 The other thing to remember is that while you are not paying and trying to scare your lender into settling, your balance continues to grow.
 Interest accrues daily and your balance increases.
 Plus, the late fees pile on.
 Each missed payment triggers more late fees.
 Falling off the student loan grid long enough to scare your lender into a settlement will also mean your balance is dramatically higher than what you started.